tharushi11/UK-Crime-Data-Analysis/README.md

 ## Project Overview

-This repository contains my first project using R, where I analyzed and visualized crime data from the United Kingdom for the years 2014 to 2016.
-The goal of this project was to explore trends and patterns in crime, assess correlations and relationships, and build predictive models to gain actionable insights into crime data.
-The analysis spans across different crime categories and regions, leveraging both descriptive and predictive analytics.
+This repository contains the analysis and visualization of crime data from the United Kingdom, covering the years 2014 to 2016.
+The analysis explores patterns, trends, and factors influencing crime outcomes across various regions and crime categories, using both descriptive and predictive analytical methods.

 ## Contents